 If anything is unclear to you, the PacificSource Customer Service team is available to answer your questions.
 Please give us a call, visit us on the Internet, or stop by our office.
-We look forward to serving you.
+We look forward to serving you and your family.